-The disclosure rules for independent expenditure ads by general purpose committees that support or oppose candidates and ballot measures are summarized in this section.Note that there are different advertisement disclosure rules for independent expenditures made by political parties and non-political parties.
-If the expenditure is not coordinated with the candidate or ballot measu re committee, only the general purpose committee reports the communication as an independent expenditure.
+The disclosure rules for independent expenditure ads by general purpose committees that support or oppose candidates and ballot measures are summarized in this section. e chart below.
+Note that there are different advertisement disclosure charts rules for independent expenditures made by political parties and non-political parties.
+If the expenditure is not coordinated with the candidate or ballot measure committee, only the general purpose committee reports the communication as an independent expenditure.

-Independent Expenditure Advertisement Disclosures on Candidates by General Purpose Committees
+Independent Expenditure Advertisement Disclosures on Candidates by Non-Political Party General Purpose Committees